hayesrebecca/github-sublime-tutorial/README.md

-# github-sublime-tutorial
-Tutorial on using GitHub collaboratively with Sublime Merge for University of Oregon Data Science for the Environment course.
+# The 2024 Data Science for the Environment Cookbook

+## Contributing Authors

+- Rebecca Hayes, with an easy Polish recipe for haluski